JonathanFrassineti/POCSI/README.md

 For physical details about what is the EFG, and what is the point charge approximation, please visit: https://en.wikipedia.org/wiki/Electric_field_gradient, https://en.wikipedia.org/wiki/Electric_potential

-For a much deeper explanation, please have a look at [README.pdf] (https://github.com/JonathanFrassineti/Point-Charge-Electric-Field-Gradient/blob/master/README.pdf).
+For a much deeper explanation, please have a look at [README](https://github.com/JonathanFrassineti/Point-Charge-Electric-Field-Gradient/blob/main/README.pdf).

 ![EFG1](./EFG.gif)